voreille/hecktor/README.md

 Download Data
 ------------
 To access the data, visit the challenge website: https://www.aicrowd.com/challenges/hecktor and follow the instructions.
 The code included here was intended to work with a specific repository structure described in Section Project Organization.
+Following `git clone https://github.com/voreille/hecktor.git`, create a `data/` folder in the repository and place the unzipped data in it.

 Install Dependencies
 ------------